 - Financial concerns

 What is a parenting plan?

-If you are able to reach agreement about parenting matters, your Family Dispute Resolution Practitioner (FDRP) will draft a parenting plan.
-This records agreements about time arrangements, how you will communicate and make decisions, education related topics, managing costs related to children, travel, emergencies and any other areas that are relevant to your family.
+If you are able to reach agreement about parenting matters, your FDRP will draft a parenting plan which records agreements about time arrangements, how you will communicate and make decisions, education related topics, managing costs related to children, travel, emergencies and any other areas that are relevant to your family.
 A parenting plan is not legally binding but will be given consideration by the court if signed and dated.

 Can my child/ren attend?

 Positive Solutions does not support children attending family dispute resolution or mediation as exposure to conflict can be damaging for them.

 If you are interested in how we make it possible for your children to be involved, please see our page on Child Inclusive Practice.